 - Business Partnership: Watt met John Roebuck, an industrialist who owned coal leases.
 After seeing the model in action, Roebuck decided to fund the creation of a full-scale engine.
 Roebuck also financed Watt’s engine patent which was granted in 1769.
 Roebuck agreed to pay off all of Watt’s instrument shop debts in exchange for a two-thirds share of the profits from the innovation.

 - Failure: Due to the shortage of skilled man forces, Watt’s dream couldn’t become the reality any sooner.
 He, disappointed and in desperate need of money, left the instrument-making business in 1771.
 His partner Roebuck went bankrupt in 1772.

 - Silver Lining: Matthew Boulton, a businessman acquired the assets of John Roebuck including the patent of Watt.
 Boulton provided every single instrument and helped that Watt required completing his dream.
 Watt started working with Boulton since May 1774.

 - Watt’s engine used a minimal amount of fuel as compared to the Newcomen engine, eventually, it was welcomed hands on by the purchasers.

 - Boulton encouraged James Watt to build more engines for different industries like the weaving industry and grinding industry.
 He also pioneered the world’s first modern steam engine, known as Watt Steam Engine in 1776.

 - Watt was betrayed by many, a worker sold his blueprints and later another employee Edward Bull, who started his own venture.

 - He devoted his remaining years to research after taking retirement in 1800.
-In 1804, tragically, James’s son, Gregory died.
-Aged 83, on 25 August 1819, he saw the last light of the day and was buried alongside Matthew Boulton, his friend, and partner in the business.
+Watt, aged 83, died on 25 August 1819, and was buried alongside Matthew Boulton, at St Mary’s Church Birmingham.